McKay Centralizer Algebras: Introduction

 \item[(3)] Section 3 is devoted to the case that $\G$ is the binary dihedral group $\DD_n$.
 We compute $\dimm \Z_k(\DD_n)$ and the dimensions of the irreducible $\Z_k(\DD_n)$-modules and construct a basis of matrix units for $\Z_k(\DD_n)$ (see Theorems \ref{thm:dicentbasis} and \ref{thm:simplemods}).
 These matrix units can be described diagrammatically using diagrams that correspond to set partitions of $\{1, 2, \ldots, 2k\}$ into at most 2 parts that satisfy a certain $\mathsf{mod}\,n$ condition.
+Corollary \ref{Cor:Dwalks} gives expressions for the number of walks of $k$ steps on the affine Dynkin diagram of type $\hat{\mathsf{D}}_{n+2}$ starting at node $0$ and ending at node $\ac$.
 Theorem \ref{thm:diinfcentbasis} treats the centralizer algebra $\Z_k(\DD_\infty)$ of the infinite dihedral group $ \DD_\infty$, which has as its representation graph the Dynkin diagram $\mathsf{D}_\infty$ and can be viewed as the limiting case of the groups $\D_n$.

 \item[(4)] In Section 4, we illustrate how the results of Section 2 can be used to compute $\dimm \Z_k(\G)$ for $\G = \TT, \OO, \II$ and the dimensions of the irreducible modules of these algebras.
-The case of $\II$ is noteworthy, as the expressions involve the Lucas numbers. \end{enumerate}
+The case of $\II$ is noteworthy, as the expressions involve the Lucas numbers. \msk \end{enumerate}

 The names for the exceptional subgroups $\TT, \OO, \II$ derive from the fact that they are 2-fold covers of classical polyhedral groups.
-Modulo the center $\mathcal Z(\G) = \{\mathbf{ 1,-1}\}$, these groups have the following quotients: $\TT/ \{\mathbf{ 1,-1}\} \cong \mathsf{A}_4$, the alternating group on 4 letters, which is the rotation group of the tetrahedron; \ $\OO/ \{\mathbf{ 1,-1}\} \cong \mathsf{S}_4$, the symmetric group on 4 letters, which is the rotation group of the cube; \, and $\II/ \{\mathbf{ 1,-1}\} \cong \mathsf{A}_5$, the alternating group on 5 letters, which is the rotation group of the icosahedron.
+If the center $\mathcal Z(\G) = \{\mathbf{ 1,-1}\}$ is factored out, these groups have the following quotients: $\TT/ \{\mathbf{ 1,-1}\} \cong \mathsf{A}_4$, the alternating group on 4 letters, which is the rotation group of the tetrahedron; \ $\OO/ \{\mathbf{ 1,-1}\} \cong \mathsf{S}_4$, the symmetric group on 4 letters, which is the rotation group of the cube; \, and $\II/ \{\mathbf{ 1,-1}\} \cong \mathsf{A}_5$, the alternating group on 5 letters, which is the rotation group of the icosahedron.
 An exposition of this result based on an argument of Weyl can be found in \cite[Sec.~1.4]{Si}.
-Our sequel \cite{BH} studies the exceptional centralizer algebras $\Z_k(\G)$ for $\G = \TT, \OO, \II$, giving a basis for them and exhibiting remarkable connections between them, the Jones-Martin partition algebras, and partitions.
+Our sequel \cite{BH} studies the exceptional centralizer algebras $\Z_k(\G)$ for $\G = \TT, \OO, \II$, exhibiting remarkable connections between them and the Jones-Martin partition algebras.
+Another sequel \cite{GH} gives linear bases of $\Z_k(\G)$, which are indexed by pairs of paths on the Bratteli diagram $\mathcal B_\VV(\GG),$ and which are analogous to the Temperley-Lieb basis of $\Z_k(\SU_2)$.